jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

 - **PySpark 2.4.x fails on Python 3.8**

    PySpark 2.4.x fails on Python 3.8 as described in [SPARK-29536](https://issues.apache.org/jira/browse/SPARK-29536).
-   Use Python 3.7.x as the issue only seem to have been resolved on Spark 3.0.
+   Use Python 3.7.x as the issue only seems to have been resolved on Spark 3.0.

 - **I'm trying to use a notebook with user impersonation on a Kerberos enabled cluster but it fails to authenticate.**